 \subsection{Loss Surfaces of Transformers}

 Next, we show the results of training a SPRO $3-$simplex with an image transformer on CIFAR-$100$ \citep{dosovitskiy2020image} in Figure \ref{fig:c100-espro-simplex-transformer}.
-Due to computational requirements, the transformer was pre-trained on ImageNet before being finetuned on CIFAR-$100$ for $50,000$ minibatches.
+Due to computational requirements, the transformer was pre-trained on ImageNet before being fine-tuned on CIFAR-$100$ for $50,000$ minibatches.
 We then trained each vertex for an additional $10$ epochs.
-Due to the inflexibility of the architecture, the volume of the simplex found is much smaller, approximately $10^{-21}.$ This resulted in some instability through training, possibly preventing much benefits in ensembling transformer models, as shown in Figure \ref{fig: transformers-deep-ensembles}.
-However, these results do demonstrate that a significant region of low loss can be found in subspaces of transformer models, and further work will be necessary to efficiently exploit these regions of low loss, much like has been done with conv nets and ResNets.
+Due to the inflexibility of the architecture, we observed training instability, which ultimately produced a small volume of the simplex found (approximately $10^{-21}$).
+Furthermore, the small volume of the simplex produced less diverse solutions, limiting the benefits of ensembling transformer models as shown in Figure \ref{fig: transformers-deep-ensembles}.
+However, these results demonstrate that a region of low loss can be found in subspaces of transformer models, and further work will be necessary to efficiently exploit these regions of low loss, much like has been done with CNNs and ResNets.